Commodity Hedge definition

 Commodity Hedge means any commodity swap, commodity option, or forward commodity contract transaction, commodity price hedging arrangement, and any other similar transaction.

-Commodity Hedge means a price protection agreement related to crude oil, diesel fuel, heating oil, coal, SO2 allowances, natural gas, natural gas liquids, or other commodities and entered into by the Parent Company or any of its Subsidiaries for hedging purposes in the ordinary course of the operations of their business (and not for speculation).
-Penn Virginia Fourth Amendment
+Commodity Hedge means a price protection agreement: (i) related to crude oil, diesel fuel, heating oil, coal, SO2 allowances or other commodities used in the ordinary course of business of the Loan Parties and (ii) entered into by the Loan Parties for hedging purposes in the ordinary course of the operations of their business.

 Commodity Hedge means a commodity swap, commodity option, or forward commodity contract transaction, commodity price hedging arrangement, or similar agreements entered into by the Debtor, Guarantor and/or their respective Subsidiaries in the ordinary course of business, and not for speculative purposes.